 - they have equal membership open to everyone who wants to join;

-- they have hierarchic democratic federal structure divided in regional districts that are, in turn, based on local clubs;
+- they have a hierarchical democratic federal structure divided in regional districts that are, in turn, based on local clubs;

-- they have a high number of individual members who form the basis of the organisation's internal democracy; typically cover the whole nation geographically, and only the nation;
+- they have a high number of individual members who form the basis of the organization’s internal democracy; typically cover the whole nation geographically, and only the nation;

 - they, to a high degree, rely on voluntary work,